DavidLDawes/lightwalletd/README.md

 ## verusd

-You must start a local instance of `verusd`, and its `.komodo/VRSC/VRSC.conf` file must include the following entries:
+You must start a local instance of `verusd`, and record the following values from its `.komodo/VRSC/VRSC.conf` file (these get passed in on the command line to lightwalletd):
 ```
 txindex=1
 ```